Helen Maddox – BSc (Hons) PGDip OT

 Kristian has undertaken a number of extended scope qualifications including an Introduction to Bobath (BBTA) and a number of Society of Orthopaedic Medicine modules (SOMM).
 He is an accredited McKenzie back care specialist in Mechanical Diagnosis and Therapy, and holds an Acupuncture Association of Chartered Physiotherapists (AACP) Acupuncture qualification.
 More recently Kristian successfully completed a masters (MSC) module in Injection Therapy.
-He is considering further MSC modules in ‘Identifying the deteriorating patient’, and ‘Independent prescribing’ in the future.
+He is considering further MSC modules and ‘Independent prescribing’ in the future.

 Kristian is passionate about sharing his specialist knowledge and skills and enjoys delivering clinical, evidence-based training sessions to junior staff and other multi-disciplinary team members.